 Diana Damrau's Susanna dresses Monica Bacelli's Cherubino from La Scala in 2006

 From here on out, the end of the act is fairly madcap, with Mozart driving the action into an ever-growing tempest.
-A farcical “who's in the closet“ begins, with the Countess saying it's Susanna and the Count saying why would that make you nervous.
+A farcical “who's in the closet“ begins, with the Countess saying it's Susanna and the Count saying, why would that make you nervous.
 Susanna herself returns quietly but stops when she sees the pounding on the closet door, and a wonderful trio “Susanna, or via sortite“ relates their pleas and worries.
 The Count and Countess leave to get tools to break down the closet door, locking Susanna in the room where Cherubino is locked in the closet.

 The terrified youth opens the closet, and he and Susanna realize he has to be gone by the time the Count and Countess return.
 With melodrama appropriate to his youth, Cherubino leaps out the window despite Susanna's protestations.
 She then hides in the closet, closes the door, and waits.
 The Count and Countess return, and he is about to force the door when the Countess says Cherubino in the closet!
 And even worse, he is partially undressed.
-She is telling the truth, but the Count is outraged, growing increasingly insulting and rude, while the Countess protests she is innocent of indescretion.
-The Count draws his sword, to kill Cherubino, opens the door, and Susanna walks out to everyone's surprise!
+She is telling the truth, but the Count is outraged, growing increasingly rude, while the Countess protests she is innocent of indiscretion.
+The Count draws his sword to kill Cherubino, opens the door, and Susanna walks out to everyone's surprise!

 She confidentially assures the Countess that Cherubino is safe, then the ladies turn on the Count, saying he deserves no pity for his rage.
 The Countess, dripping with sarcasm, insists she doesn't deserve love then grows genuinely angry at the Count's treatment of her.
 Their trio turns to a quartet as Figaro appears, then a quintet as Antonio, the gardener, busts in and says he saw a young man thrown from the balcony moments ago!
 Figaro, Susanna, and the Countess accuse Antonio of being drunk; the Count asks him repeated questions; and Susanna and the Countess quietly explain to Figaro all that has happened.

-Incredibly the scene grows even more chaotic as Marcellina, Bartolo, and Basilio show up, ready to annul Figaro's engagement because he hasn't repaid his loan.
-The combatants choose up sides, with Susanna, the Countess, and Figaro confused and cursing their plight; and Marcellina, Basilio, Bartolo, and the Count sensing victory!
+Incredibly, the scene grows even more chaotic as Marcellina, Bartolo, and Basilio show up, ready to annul Figaro's engagement because he hasn't repaid his loan.
+The combatants choose upsides, with Susanna, the Countess, and Figaro confused and cursing their plight; and Marcellina, Basilio, Bartolo, and the Count sensing victory!

 Ildebrando d'Arcangelo (Figaro), Anna Netrebko (Susanna), Bo Skovhus (Count), Dorothea Röschmann (Countess), Christine Schäfer (Cherubino) in the Act 2 finale from the Salzburg Festival in 2006

 The act opens with the Count recapping the action of the previous finale and trying to suss out if he is being deceived.
 Susanna and the Countess enter and agree that the Countess will dress as Susanna to meet her husband in the garden.
-The Count sees them and worries Susanna is telling his wife about his amorous intents, and when the Countess leaves, he goes to Susanna.
+The Count sees them and worries Susanna is telling his wife about his amorous intentions, and when the Countess leaves, he goes to Susanna.
 In the duet “Crudel!
 Perché finora farmi languir così?“, she agrees to meet him that evening.